qatrainingjaguila/CNEDevOps/README.md

 ### Test VM setup
 Jenkins will need SSH access in order to run the tests on the test vm, so a key pair needs to be created in the jenkins user and the public key copied to the .ssh/authorized_keys file in the Test VM to allow this.
 Add the user _ubuntu_ to the docker group.
 Finally, set the environment variables for DATABASE_URI, TEST_DATABASE_URI and SECRET_KEY in /etc/profile

 ### Jenkins
-Navigate to the Jenkins_IP:8080 and use the initialAdminPassword retrieved from the Jenkins user Create a new pipeline, using webhooks, and create the corresponding webhook in the settings tab of the git repo using jenkins_ip:8080/github-webhook/
+Navigate to the Jenkins_IP:8080 and use the initialAdminPassword retrieved from the Jenkins user.
+Create a new pipeline, using webhooks, and create the corresponding webhook in the settings tab of the git repo using jenkins_ip:8080/github-webhook/
-Create the secret file credential 'KUBE_SECRET_FILE' and upload your secret.yaml with the new URIs _Credentials > System > Global Credentials > Add credentials_
+Create the secret file credential 'KUBE_SECRET_FILE' and upload your secret.yaml with the new URIs
+_Credentials > System > Global Credentials > Add credentials_